Bhimgouda/test/challenge-2.md

 5. U64 and U256
 6. I64 and I256

-All the coco variables when declared with a particular type are initialized with **zero/default values**
+All the coco variables when declared with a particular type are initialized with their respective **zero/default values**.

-When they are used as function arguments or variable assignments, their values are not copied over to the new variable, unlike reference datatypes (eg: mappings, arrays) that share a common memory address, allowing changes made to one variable to reflect in the other.
+### Note

-**Note** - _You can't start a variable name with a number_
+_You can't start a variable name with a number_

 ## Tasks